 It appears that Coin Dispute Network (coindisputenetwork.com) may be operating as a recovery scam.
-Recovery scams are scams that target individuals who have already been looted by a con-artist.
+Recovery scams target individuals who have already been looted by a con artist.

 They promise to recover the lost funds for a fee.
 However, these scammers cannot guarantee the recovery of the funds and will often ask for increasingly absurd fees, expenses, or deposits until the victim stops paying.